The Data Observatory

 In the first phase of development the ICE-SRM data observatory aims to provide case examples and policy recommendations to strengthen the linkages and interactions between UNRMS/UNFC and circular economy reporting, policy and industry applications at global and national scales.
 Applying the FAIR principles, the data observatory is designed to make relevant public and industry data Findable, Accessible, Interoperable and Re-usable.

 We apply automated statistical and analytical processes (Reproducible Analytical Pipelines or RAPs) to improve the quality and ensure the repeatability of the analysis and increase trust in the analysis by producers, policy teams and end users.
-In doing so we improve the efficiency of data collection, cleansing, linking and increase value for the
+In doing so we improve the efficiency of data collection, cleansing, linking and increase value for the wider resource management community by enabling standardised reporting, traceable methodologies, and scalable integration with national and international datasets.

 Our Plans